All Diamonds Are Not Created Equal

 The Four C’s: Carat, Cut, Clarity, Color

-A diamond's weight is determined by carat weight.
-One carat is divided into 100 "points" so that a diamond of 25 points is described as a quarter of a carat, or 0.25 carats.
+A diamond’s weight is determined by carat weight.
+One carat is divided into 100 “points” so that a diamond of 25 points is described as a quarter of a carat, or 0.25 carats.
 Size is only one factor in determining the value of a diamond.
-Of The Four C's, carat weight is the easiest to measure.
-A carat weight measures the weight of a diamond.
+Of The Four C’s, carat weight is the easiest to measure.
+Carat weight measures the weight of a diamond.

-1.00 carat,100 points
+1.00 carat = 100 points

-0.75 carat,75 points
+0.75 carat = 75 points

-0.50 carat,50 points
+0.50 carat = 50 points

 People commonly refer to the shape of a diamond as the cut (round diamonds, princess cut diamonds, marquise cut diamonds, oval diamonds, pear-shaped diamonds, emerald cut diamonds, radiant cut diamonds, heart-shaped and Asscher cut diamonds).
 But cut really is the craftsmanship applied in cutting the facets of the stone.
 The artisan attempts to cut a diamond to make the best use of light.
 When a diamond is cut to good proportions, light is refracted from one facet to another, then dispersed through the top of the diamond.
 When a diamond is cut too deep, some light escapes through the opposite side of the diamond.
-If the diamond is cut too shallow, light escapes through the bottom of the stone before it can be reflected.
+Suppose the diamond is cut too shallow; light escapes through the bottom of the stone before it can be reflected.
 In addition, the facets must be placed with precise symmetry for maximum brilliance.
-Cut is perhaps the most important of The Four C's to consider.
-A well cut diamond – regardless of its shape, sparkles, has more fire and offers the greatest brilliance.
+The cut is perhaps the most important of The Four C’s to consider.
+A well-cut diamond – regardless of its shape, sparkles, has more fire and offers the greatest brilliance.

 What is fluorescence?